datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 Pipes
 ~~~~~

-Pipes is the component in Sesam which moves and transforms data.
+Pipes are a critical component of Sesam because they move and transform data.
-You can read more about them in both this and other chapters.
+Read more about them by following the references given in the **See Also**

-References in the seealso section below.
+section below.

 .. seealso::